 “In the 1970 Omani coup d’état, Qaboos bin Said al Said ousted his father, Sa’id bin Taimur, who later died in exile in London.
-Al Said has ruled as sultan ever since.
-The new sultan confronted insurgency in a country plagued by endemic disease, illiteracy, and poverty.
+Al Said ruled Oman until his death just last month.
+As Sultan he confronted insurgency in a country plagued by endemic disease, illiteracy, and poverty.
 One of the new sultan’s first measures was to abolish many of his father’s harsh restrictions, which had caused thousands of Omanis to leave the country, and to offer amnesty to opponents of the previous régime, many of whom returned to Oman.
 1970 also brought the abolition of slavery.

 Sultan Qaboos also established a modern government structure and launched a major development program to upgrade educational and health facilities, build a modern infrastructure, and develop the country’s natural resources. “(Wikipedia)

 The allure of Oman can certainly be credited to the Sultan.
-Sultan Qaboos at age 78 is still ruling Oman today.
 The remarkable changes in this country in a mere 50 years is astonishing.
 We have found excellent infrastructure of highways and roads (but no subway or well connected transit system), sparkling clean public parks and beaches; everyone is educated and speaks English.

 Wherever we travel, each country has problems.
 In Myanmar the question of the Royhinga genocide hung heavy over our visit.
 In China the protests in Hong Kong kept us from our original itinerary.
 And of course in my own country of the United States, the political upheaval is embarrassing.
 And Oman too has problems.
 Cost of oil has dropped and Oman is looking at ways to diversify, including tourism.
 There are some who feel human rights are neglected and protestors of any kind towards the monarchy are jailed.
 A clear hierarchy is in place with Omani people serving in government and leadership roles and most service and labor jobs are done by workers who have come from Pakistan, India, Asia and Africa.